ericgbanta/Applied-Data-Science-in-Python-UM/README.md

 # Applied-Data-Science-in-Python-UM
-Applied Data Science with Python Specialization
+Applied Data Science with Python Specialization - University of Michigan